+Distribution

-Distribution.--These animals live in sea water of full salinity or only slightly brackish water.
+These animals live in sea water of full salinity or only slightly brackish water.
 They have an almost worldwide distribution but are not as common as shipworms.
 Three species of Martesia are found along almost all our shores.

-There are a number of other marine bivalves that are capable of burrowing into submerged rock, concrete, or stone sometimes causing damage to structures built of these materials.
-The most important species belong to the general Pholadidea, Zirfaea, Petri- cola, Platyodon, Saxicava, Carditramera, and Lithophaga.
+There are a number of other marine bivalves that are capable of burrowing into submerged rock, concrete, or stone, sometimes causing damage to structures built of these materials.
+The most important species belong to the genera Pholadidea, Zirfaea, Petricola, Platycodon, Saxicava, Carditramera, and Lithophaga.